 In this paper, we propose a novel sampling-based algorithm specifically tailored to the problem of high-speed flight, rooted in statistical theory: AutoTune.
 Given an initial, lowperformance controller, AutoTune optimizes its parameters to maximize a user-defined metric, e.g. track completion.
 In contrast to traditional adaptive control, e.g. the MIT rule, it does not require to analytically express the optimization function with respect to the controller parameters, nor assumptions about the optimization function.
-Similarly to model-free sampling-based methods, AutoTune does neither require prior knowledge of the platform model and external disturbances.
-However, to make sampling computationally tractable, our approach uses Metropolis-Hastings sampling (M-H) [9] and several strategies specifically tailored to the problem of high-speed flight.
+Similarly to modelfree sampling-based methods, AutoTune does neither require prior knowledge of the platform model and external disturbances.
+However, to make sampling computationally tractable, our approach uses Metropolis-Hastings sampling (M-H) [11] and several strategies specifically tailored to the problem of high-speed flight.
 Specifically, motivated by the observation that different parts of a trajectory require different controller behaviors, we propose a strategy to break down a trajectory into components with different behaviors, e.g. sharp descent or planar acceleration.
 Despite controller parameters being different for each component, they are all optimized jointly to favor optimality over the entire trajectory.
 In addition, to speed up convergence, we train a regressor to predict good initialization parameters.

-We perform an extensive evaluation in two simulators and in the physical world.
-In these experiments, we find out two interesting characteristics of the relationship between controller parameters and flight performance during highspeed flight: (i) the faster a maneuver is, the more sensitive a controller becomes to its parameters, and (ii) the optimization function is multi-modal, i.e. multiple controller configurations lead to the desired performance.
+We perform an extensive evaluation in two simulators and in the physical world in a large tracking arena of $30 \times 30 \times 8m$ volume.
+In these experiments, we find out that: (i) the faster a maneuver is, the more sensitive a controller becomes to its parameters, and (ii) the optimization function is multi-modal, i.e. multiple controller configurations lead to the desired performance.
 We empirically show that our approach can tune controllers up to 90 percentage points better than previous work in terms of trajectory completion.
-In the 2019 AirSim Game of Drones competition [10], our approach decreases lap-time by up to 25% with respect to the winner.
 We then validate the controller parameters found by AutoTune in simulation on a physical platform.
-These parameters decrease the tracking error with respect to the ones tuned by a human expert.
+These parameters decrease the tracking error with respect to the ones tuned by a human expert, enabling the quadrotor to achieve speeds over $50 \,\mathrm{km}\,\mathrm{h}^{-1}$ .
 Overall, our work makes the following contributions:

-- We present a novel sampling-based method for tuning quadrotor controllers on the task of high-speed flight. - We show that our method outperforms existing methods for automatic controller tuning and enables quadrotors to fly time-optimal trajectories both in simulation and in the physical world. - We provide interesting insights into the relationship between the parameters of a receding horizon controller and its flight performance on high-speed maneuvers.
+- We present a novel sampling-based method for tuning quadrotor controllers on the task of high-speed flight. - We show that our method outperforms existing methods for automatic controller tuning and enables quadrotors to fly time-optimal trajectories both in simulation and in the physical world in one of the world's largest motioncapture systems. - We provide interesting insights into the relationship between the parameters of a receding horizon controller and its flight performance on high-speed maneuvers.